awsdocs/amazon-sagemaker-developer-guide/doc_source/API_CreateTrainingJob.md

 Required: No

  ** [TrainingJobName](#API_CreateTrainingJob_RequestSyntax) **   <a name="SageMaker-CreateTrainingJob-request-TrainingJobName"></a>
 The name of the training job\.
 The name must be unique within an AWS Region in an AWS account\.
-It appears in the Amazon SageMaker console\.
 Type: String
 Length Constraints: Minimum length of 1\.
 Maximum length of 63\.
 Pattern: `^[a-zA-Z0-9](-*[a-zA-Z0-9])*`